j4ym0/pia-qbittorrent-docker/README.md

 - PIA Nextgen servers are used
 - DNS Leaks tests seems to be ok, NEED FEEDBACK

+## Known Issues

+- "nft: Protocol not supported" - [Issue #16](https://github.com/j4ym0/pia-qbittorrent-docker/issues/16)
+This will happen if the host device does not have the package nftables, usually installed with the newer iptables.
+Set LEGACY_IPTABLES to true `-e LEGACY_IPTABLES=true`

 ## TODOs

 - More DNS leak testing